zyr17/ServerManagerInLark/README.md

 server can `ssh SLAVE1` to all slave servers.

 To use temporary password only, you should:
-- Configure all controlled accounts in slave servers to have one day password expiration, `chage -M 1 account`.
 - Set permissions of `/usr/bin/passwd /usr/sbin/chpasswd` as 700.

 ## Environments